mohamednasr22/WatherApp/README.md

 npm i

 ### Run App
-cd WatherApp
+cd WatherApp &&
 npm start
->>>application will run automtic on default browser
+>application will run automtic on default browser>

 ### Using
 write city and country to get wather info